ncmiller/lets_make_a_synth/part3_ui/README.md

 In general, widgets should not need any widget-specific state.
 This keeps the widget simple and pure, which is in stark contrast to retained mode GUIs where the widget state has to be maintained via calls to `set_visible`, `set_opacity`, etc, which changes state variables internal to the widget.
-In our UI, we simply draw the widgets from scratch each frame - they literally don't exist until we draw them for that frame.
-So there's no frame-to-frame state to keep track of, other than which widget is active and which is preactive (which is state maintained outside of the widgets).
+In our UI, we create new widgets from scratch each frame - they literally don't exist until we create them for that frame.
+So there's no frame-to-frame state to keep track of, other than which widget is active and which is preactive (which is state maintained outside of the widgets, see the next section on Widget IDs).

-This approach to UI, where each widget is drawn every frame, and the state inside the widget is minimized, is called Immediate Mode GUI (or IMGUI).

 ### IMGUI Widget IDs